-My child can now use a sign or word to name five or more things • Yes Repeat this activity with another five words, and Start the next activity Sometimes Continue practising this activity Add another five words Start the next activity Not yet Continue practising this activity
+/ -3 My child can now use a sign or word to name five or more things.
+Yes, can easily do this Well done!
+Repeat this activity with another five words, and Start the next activity Sometimes, with Well done!
+Continue practising this activity encouragement Add another five words Start the next activity No, not doing this yet Check whether you are doing the activity in the right way.
+Learn the activity again and practice.
+Increase the practice opportunities by involving others in the family too.